applied-ai-lab/genesis/README.md

 ### Multi-Object Datasets
 The repository contains a wrapper around the [Multi-Object Datasets](https://github.com/deepmind/multi-object-datasets/), returning an iterable which behaves similarly to a PyTorch DataLoader object.
-This is used for the experiments on the `Objects Room` dataset in the ICML workshop paper.
 The default config assumes that any datasets you wish to use have been downloaded to `data/multi-object-datasets`.

 ## Experiments